Emulator Issues #9360

 No, thank you for making the issue report and then correcting it when needed.
 It wasn't an inconvenience, and if you hadn't made this, I wouldn't have realized that the loading times became slightly faster.
 I am however going to mark it as invalid, because we're still in the same situation as before 4.0-8919: Dolphin's loading times are slightly too fast because we don't have a correct model for how the read head moves when seeking.

-#6 Updated by RibShark almost 4 years ago
+#6 Updated by RibShark about 4 years ago

 Actually, it seems like that change uncovered a timing bug, not just something that's a bit inaccurate.
 It should be fixed by this PR, but I haven't tested it: https://github.com/dolphin-emu/dolphin/pull/3673